 Make Ahead

-This hot dog sauce recipe is great for a Coney Dog (with chopped white onion and yellow mustard), for and for chili cheese dogs.
+Make a Chili Dog.
+This hot dog sauce recipe is great for a Coney Dog (with chopped white onion and yellow mustard), and for chili cheese dogs with some grated sharp cheddar or cheese sauce.

 Ingredients